moj-analytical-services/user-guidance/source/documentation/apps/rshiny-app.md

 You can build an R Shiny app to turn R analyses into interactive web apps.
 For example, if you want to model your data visually for stakeholders instead of provide a static report.
 You can also [use Quicksight to visualise data](../tools/quicksight/#using-quicksight-to-visualise-your-data) and we recommend considering this option before an R Shiny app.

 If you build an R Shiny app, it is your responsibility to maintain it.
-The Analytical Platform team is not responsible for apps.
+The Analytical Platform team is not responsible for apps, but will need to approve apps before they're registered.

 Before creating an R Shiny app, you should be able to:

-* debug your deployment with relevant coding knowledge
+* debug your Kubernetes deployment with relevant coding knowledge
 * maintain your app's Dockerfile and dependencies

 ## Publish your R Shiny app